gnegri/nix-toolkit/README.md

 ```

 These can be called from any git project folder to push/pull as indicated.
 The -z flag will make the script set the repo to invisible.

+Otherwise, peruse .bashrc and .vimrc for aliases and keybinds provided respectively.

 ## Troubleshooting/Contributing ##
 $USER_DIR_PREFIX and $ROOT_DIR_PREFIX: